cmaureir/progra-alma/lectures/week1/lecture1.rst

            else:
                print n, 'is not prime'

-   Do not worry if you don understant some statement, the idea is to give you an approach to a Python program.
+   Do not worry if you don understand some statement, the idea is to give you an approach to a Python program.
    In the next lecture, you will run this code in your computer.